 About 100 guests from 36 countries met on the XVIII.
 MetaSystems Distributor Meeting (DM) in November to exchange experiences and to get to know new trends and developments at MetaSystems.

 - 100 µl (10 Tests)

-The t(8;21)(q21;q22) is the most common translocation in de novo AML occurring in up to 20% of adult and 40% of pediatric cases of AML.
+t(8;21)(q21;q22) is the most common translocation in de novo AML occurring in up to 20% of adult and 40% of pediatric cases.
 The translocation fuses RUNX1 with RUNX1T1 to produce a RUNX1/RUNX1T1 fusion gene located on the derivative chromosome 8.
-The prognosis after intensive chemotherapy is better for these patients than for the majoritiy of AML patients.
-Small hidden interstitial insertions resulting in an RUNX1/RUNX1T1 rearrangement have been found, necessitating the use of a breakpoint spanning rather than a breakpoint flanking FISH probe.
+For these patients, the prognosis after intensive chemotherapy is better than for the majority of AML patients.
+Small hidden interstitial insertions resulting in a RUNX1/RUNX1T1 rearrangement have been found, necessitating the use of a breakpoint spanning rather than a breakpoint flanking FISH probe.

 - Acute Myelogenous Leukemia (AML)

 Two green (2G) and two orange (2O) signals.

 One green (1G), one orange (1O), and two green-orange colocalization/fusion signals (2GO) resulting from a reciprocal translocation between the relevant loci.

 - Gamerdinger et al (2003) Gene Chromosome Canc 36:261-272

 - Jang et al (2010) Ann Clin Lab Sci 40:80-84